-Thomas Kühne is the Director of the Strassler Center for Holocaust and Genocide Studies at Clark University where he also holds the Strassler Chair in Holocaust History.
+Thomas Kühne is the Director of the Strassler Center for Holocaust and Genocide Studies at Clark University where he also holds the Strassler Colin Flug Chair in Holocaust History.
 He teaches classes on the Holocaust and Nazi Germany, the history of war and genocide in Europe and around the globe with foci on gender orders and memory cultures.
 His research explores the relation of war, genocide, and long-term traditions of political culture and political emotions in Europe, and the problem of locating the Holocaust and Nazi Germany in the continuities and discontinuities of the 20th century.

-Kühne’s recent studies explore the emotional and moral frameworks of collective violence, especially its ‘constructive side’: the production of collective identity through war and genocide with a focus on Nazi Germany.
+Kühne’s recent scholarly work explores the emotional and moral frameworks of collective violence and the production of collective identity through war and genocide with a focus on Nazi Germany.
 His 2006 book Kameradschaft suggests that the myth of comradeship, born in the First World War, shaped the experiences and actions of German WWII soldiers as well as war memory after 1945.
 Comradeship combined male bonding through criminal means with in-group “humanity.”
 It established a moral reference system that abandoned the idea of individual responsibility and enabled soldiers to carry out or support the Holocaust.
 A completely revised and expanded English version was published as The Rise and Fall of Comradeship with Cambridge University Press in 2017.
 Scrutinizing the entire Nazi society, Kühne’s book Belonging and Genocide.
-Hitler’s Community, 1918-1945 (Yale University Press 2010) explores how the Germans switched to community-based violent ethics even before the Nazis came to power, and how the Nazis used the human desire for community to build a genocidal society.
+Hitler’s Community, 1918-1945 (Yale University Press, 2010) shows how the Germans switched to community-based violent ethics even before the Nazis came to power and how the Nazis used the human desire for community to build a genocidal society.
 While pointing to the ideological diversity of Germans under Hitler’s dictatorship, it yet argues that the Holocaust and Germany’s criminal warfare established a sense of complicity across the German nation and engendered a particular type of nation building – nation building through genocide.